Alfresco/docs-alfresco/process-automation/latest/model/triggers.md

 ### Email received

-The [email connector]({% link process-automation/latest/model/connectors/email.md %}) contains an **EMAIL_RECEIVED** event.
+The [email service]({% link process-automation/latest/model/connectors/email.md %}) contains an **EMAIL_RECEIVED** event.
 This event allows for inbound emails to be monitored and an event published when specific criteria are met.

 The input parameters for receiving an email are: